solomonalem/portfolio-generator/README.md

 ## Installation
 Download or clone the repo to your local machine and install all the dependencies using 'npm install'.
-After you nstall it run the app from the terminal using 'node index'
+After you install all it's dependencies run the app from the terminal using 'node index'

 ## Usage
  run it from your code editor terminal 'node index'